 How to Grow Peanuts

-Peanuts (Arachis hypogaea) prefer a long, warm growing season and are typically planted from April (after the threat of frost has past) through June.
+Peanuts (Arachis hypogaea) prefer a long, warm growing season and are typically planted from mid to late spring (after the threat of frost has past) through mid summer.
 When you are growing peanuts, plant them in well-draining, sandy soil that is rich in organic matter such as leaves, compost or well-rotted manure.
 They also need to be planted in a sunny location.

 Planting requirements vary somewhat among peanut varieties.
 There are bunch-type peanuts and runner-type peanuts.

 Runner-type peanuts have a vining growth habit and require a little more space in the garden than their bunch-type counterparts.
 Three to five seeds are generally planted 2-3 inches deep, spacing 7 -8 inches with rows at least 24 inches apart.

 The sowing of bunch-type, which includes Virginia varieties, is about 1 ½-2 inches deep and 6-8 inches apart.

 Once seedlings have reached about six inches, a layer of mulch, such as straw, can be added to help keep weeds under control.
 Calcium is important for the growth and development of pods; therefore, adding gypsum to the soil once flowering begins may be necessary.